This article was last updated March 3, 2022.

 Moreover, it’s OK to say, “I don’t know.”
 When you don’t know the answer to a question, let the client know that you will check with your office manager (or other resource) to get them an answer as quickly as possible.

-2. Asking questions is at the heart of building connection, rapport and trust
+2. Ask questions to build connection, rapport and trust

 Understanding your client’s concerns begins with careful listening, which in turn forms the cornerstone for building rapport and creating trust.